bcrypto/stb/README.md

 What is Stb?
 ------------

-Stb is a repo which contains some current and future Belarusian cryptography standards.
+Stb is a repo which contains some Belarusian cryptography standards focused mainy on data formats and cryptographic services.

-Currently, the scope of the repo is cryptography formats based upon ASN.1:
+The list of standards:

 - [STB 34.101.17](34.101.17): CSR
   ([Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request));